One of the questions I get asked by my readers is, "What event planning schools do you recommend?"

 For example, a degree in "Hospitality" might sound like it's the right path; but if most of the courses are about restaurant management, that's not a good path for someone who wants to be an event planner (unless, of course, you are also interested in restaurant management as a potential career).

-In other words, don't get so swept up in the name of the degree that you don't research what you'll actually be learning.
+In other words, don't get so swept up in the title on the degree that you don't research what you'll actually be learning.

 Basically, in my opinion, it comes down to this: